cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 Apart from some deprecation warnings about registering/injecting stuff using the container, the problem with this initializer was that `lookup('store:main')` suddenly was undefined. **WAT?**

-I digged a bit and I discovered that in recent version of ember-data the initialization of the store was moved form a regular initializer to an instance initializer if you're on a version of ember that supports them (1.12+).
+I dug a bit and I discovered that in recent version of ember-data the initialization of the store was moved from a regular initializer to an instance initializer if you're on a version of ember that supports them (1.12+).
 And since instance initializers are executed *after* regular initializers the store wasn't available yet.